Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 White papers are meant to be informative, full of value and well-researched.
 And there’s no better way to support your findings than with solid data.

 Make sure you properly cite all the sources of the data you use in your paper.
-To cite your sources, use either annotation with footnotes, or annotations and a final section listing sources.
+To cite your sources, use either annotation with footnotes or annotations and a final section listing sources.
 The most important thing to consider when citing sources is that they’re fact-checked and relevant.

 To make your data more engaging, you can use data visualization techniques such as charts, graphs, widgets, maps and more.
 More on this later.